Luigi's Restaurant shooting: Victims

+Perpetrator

+Kenneth Junior French was a native of Zephyrhills, Florida and had been in the military since June 1, 1989, serving as a mechanic.
+He had been previously stationed at Fort Jackson, South Carolina and in Korea.
+He hadn’t received any special weapons training or had any negative reports on him.
+The police found that he hadn’t been in the restaurant or had any connection to any of the workers there.

 Trial

-The accused was sergeant Kenneth French, a 22-year-old US Army mechanic stationed at nearby Fort Bragg.
-He was charged with four counts of capital murder, and a further eight counts of assault.
+Sergeant Kenneth French was charged with four counts of capital murder, and a further eight counts of assault.
 French's defense attorney said French was drunk at the time of the shooting, and held life-long anger, saying French's father had raped a family member.

 French was convicted for all four murders and eight assaults.
 The jury deadlocked on whether he should face the death penalty.
 French was sentenced to four consecutive life terms for the murders, with a further 35 years imprisonment for the assaults.